Greetings! This page introduces the work that I am involved with and my background in dance and facilitation.

 -a way to connect with ourselves, each other and the world without needing to talk.

 I have trained in contemporary modern at the Victoria School of Contemporary Dance, Raino Dance, and through a variety of master classes.
-I’m a professional member of the Canadian Alliance of Dance Artists/ West Chapter and the Canadian Dance Assembly, and I love doing place-based (site-specific) performance.
+I’m a professional member of the Canadian Alliance of Dance Artists/ West Chapter and the Canadian Dance Assembly.

 Background in facilitation

 Since I was 13 years old, I have been co-facilitating collectives and community groups.
+When I moved to the island, I worked at community education organizations for a decade.
 Whether it be groups around dance, learning, creative arts, support, or community concerns, I love the creative momentum of people working together.
 I am grateful for all of the amazing people I have learned from over the years, who have influenced how I facilitate dance.

-I have a diploma in intercultural education, and my graduate degree is in community leadership and adult education from the University of Victoria.
-I focused on arts-based, transformative, lifelong learning.
-For my final project, I used mixed media art to process the ways I am implicated in ongoing settler-colonialism through multiple generations of my family, which immigrated from Ireland, Scotland and England.
+I have a diploma in intercultural education, and my graduate degree is in community leadership and adult education from the University of Victoria (2009), with a focus on arts-based lifelong learning.
+For the final project, I used mixed media art to process the ways I am implicated in ongoing settler-colonialism through multiple generations of my family, which immigrated from Ireland, Scotland and England.

 Since I was 11 years old, dancing and expressive arts (poetry, song, art) have been a main-stay for me for transforming how I am feeling.
 Improvising movement continues to be one of the most important ways that I have for responding to experiences such as stress, joy, depression, inspiration, overwhelm, love, horror, gratitude, shame, anger, freedom.
 I believe that embodied movement provides a powerful way, over time, to transform and heal experiences of violence, dehumanization and trauma.